Study: Hormonal birth control may reduce ovarian cancer risk in people with BRCA mutations

 Why is this study important?

-People with an inherited or mutation are at high risk for ovarian cancer.
+People with an inherited BRCA1 or BRCA2 mutation are at high risk for ovarian cancer.
 Research has shown that birth control pills decrease ovarian cancer risk for people at high risk, as well as everyone else.

 Increased use of intrauterine devices (IUDs), birth control implants under the skin and injections has significantly reduced the use of birth control pills in the US.
 Birth control methods that do not require remembering to take a daily pill are associated with fewer unintended pregnancies but their effects on ovarian cancer risk were not known.